Skip to content

 Onboarding Steps#

-1. Brief overview of Vault
+3. Brief overview of Vault

-4. Discuss need for sub-namespaces
+4. Describe namespaces and discuss need for sub-namespaces

 1. Please specify who will have update access within Grouper to control which users can be added/removed from their created group for namespace access.